Markus Krunegård: Other projects

 In April 2011, he announced the forming of the duo Serenades together with Adam Olenius from Shout Out Louds.
 Their first release was the EP Birds, released on 18 April 2011.

 Personal life

 Krunegård grew up in Röda Stan, a neighborhood of Norrköping and studied at the local Hagagymnasiet Haga School in Norrköping.
-Besides his Swedish origin, he also has roots in Pello in the Finnish Torne Valley on the Swedish-Finnish border.
+Krunegård is a Sweden-Finn: he has roots in Pello in the Finnish Torne Valley on the Swedish-Finnish border on his mother's side.
 Krunegård is married and has one daughter born in 2011.